dpuig/blog/content/posts/prometheus-introduction.md

 Alertmanager can send notifications via various methods like email, slack, pagerduty, etc. Alerts can also be grouped together, so that multiple alerts can be sent as a single notification, and the alertmanager can also be configured to send notifications to different people or teams depending on the alert's severity or the time of day.

 Users can define alerts in Prometheus configuration file, using PromQL queries to specify the conditions that should trigger the alert.
 Users can also specify the severity level of the alerts, and configure how often Prometheus should check for alerting conditions.

+### Service Discovery

+Prometheus includes support for service discovery, which allows it to automatically discover and scrape metrics from targets based on predefined criteria.
+Service discovery enables Prometheus to automatically discover new targets to scrape and remove targets that are no longer available.

+Prometheus supports several service discovery mechanisms, including:

+- __Static configuration__: This is the simplest form of service discovery, where the target hosts and ports are configured manually in the Prometheus configuration file.

+- __File-based service discovery__: This allows users to specify a file containing a list of targets to scrape, which can be updated dynamically.

+- __DNS-based service discovery__: Prometheus can discover targets by querying a DNS server for a specific domain or subdomain.

+- __Kubernetes service discovery__: Prometheus can discover targets by querying the Kubernetes API for pods and services running in a specific namespace.

+Service discovery can be configured in the Prometheus configuration file, where the user specifies the discovery mechanism to use and the necessary parameters.

+In conclusion, Prometheus is a powerful and widely used open-source monitoring system that has had a significant impact on the industry.
+Its ability to collect metrics from various sources, store them in a time-series database, and provide a powerful query language for processing and analyzing the collected data, makes it an ideal choice for monitoring dynamic and distributed environments.
+The built-in alerting system and service discovery capabilities further enhance its functionality.
+The ability to integrate with other popular tools like Kubernetes and Grafana makes it a popular choice for cloud-native environments.
+The flexibility and scalability of Prometheus have made it a go-to choice for organizations of all sizes, and its continued development and adoption show its importance in the industry.
+Prometheus has become an essential tool for ensuring the performance and availability of systems and applications, and its impact on the industry is undeniable.